Skip to Content

 Hibiscus plants thrive when temperatures are maintained at 65°F to 85°F (18°C to 29°C).

-Above or below that will stress them.
-Since stress causes leaves to yellow, you need to address the temperature issues.
+Above or below, that will stress them.
+Since stress causes leaves to be yellow, you must address the temperature issues.

 During intense heatwaves, watering more frequently could be all that’s needed to fix yellowing leaves.